qsliu2017/gitlab-runner/docs/executors/virtualbox.md

 the `[[runners]]` section in [`config.toml`](../configuration/advanced-configuration.md).

+You can also define [custom build directories](https://docs.gitlab.com/ce/ci/yaml/README.html#custom-build-directories) per job using the `CI_PROJECT_DIR`.

 ## Create a new base virtual machine

 1. Install [VirtualBox](https://www.virtualbox.org) and if running from Windows,